WenZ321/Made-In-Thailand__wenyuanz_danielp461_dannyh36_sasham48/README.md

 ```
     - Navigate to reademe.md and follow the links within to acquire API keys
     - Place your API keys into key_<API Name>.txt for each API locally.
+    - Run command below to keep your API from being pushed to github:
+        git update-index --skip-worktree <path-name>
 ```
 ## Launch Code: